 Unit 8: Relations and Functions

 Definition of a relation.
 Domain, codomain and range of a relation.
 Function as special kind of relation and their domain, codomain and range.
-Real valued function of a real variable.
+The real valued function of a real variable.
 Constant, identity, polynomial, rational.
 Modulus, signum and greatest integer functions.
 Sum.
-Difference, product and quotient of func– tions.
-Types of relations: refelexive, symmetric, transitive and equivalence relations.
-One to one and onto functions.Composite functions, inverse of a function.
+The difference, product and quotient of functions.
+Types of relations: reflexive, symmetric, transitive and equivalence relations.
+One to one and onto functions.Composite functions, the inverse of a function.

 Unit 1: Basic Concepts